Dihedral Gauss hypergeometric functions: Introduction

 \section{Introduction}

 As well known, special cases of the Gauss hypergeometric function $\hpg{2}{1}{A,\,B}{C}{z\,}$ can be represented in terms of elementary functions.
-A particularly interesting case are hypergeometric functions with a dihedral monodromy group; they can be expressed as compositions of degree 2 algebraic function with power or logarithmic functions.
+A particularly interesting case are hypergeometric functions with a dihedral monodromy group; they can be expressed with square roots inside power or logarithmic functions.
 The simplest examples are:

-These are solutions of Euler's hypergeometric differential equation with the local monodromy differences $1/2,1/2,a$ at the singular points.
+These are solutions of the hypergeometric differential equation with the local exponent differences $1/2,1/2,a$ at the three singular points.
 The monodromy group is an infinite dihedral group (for general $a\in\CC$), or a finite dihedral group (for rational non-integer $a$), or an order 2 group (for non-zero integers $a$).
-Contiguous $\hpgo21$ functions have the same monodromy group, except possibly for integer $a$.
 We refer to Gauss hypergeometric functions with a dihedral monodromy group as {\em dihedral hypergeometric functions}.

-This paper presents finite elementary expressions for general dihedral hypergeometric functions, in Sections \ref{sec:explicit} and \ref{sec:easycase}.
-The key observation is that a particular univariate specialization of Appell's $F_2$ function satisfies the same Fuchsian equation as a quadratic pull-back transformation of general hypergeometric equation; see Theorem \ref{th:f2gauss}.
-When the monodromy group of the hypergeometric equation is dihedral, the $F_2$ function is a terminating bivariate sum.
-Linear relations between Gauss hypergeometric and terminating $F_2$ series solutions of the same second order Fuchsian equation give the announced elementary expressions for the former.
-The cases of degenerate and logarithmic dihedral hypergeometric functions are comprehensively considered in Section \ref{sec:degenerate}.
+Despite a rich history of research of Gauss hypergeometric functions, only simplest formulas for dihedral $\hpgo21$ functions like above are given in common literature \cite[15.1]{abrostegun}, \cite[2.8]{bateman}.
+General dihedral $\hpgo21$ functions are contiguous to the simplest functions given above (or their fractional-linear transformations); that is, their upper and lower parameters differ by integers from the respective parameters of the simplest functions.
+The local exponent differences of their hypergeometric equations are $k+1/2$, $\ell+1/2$ and $\cc\in\CC$, where $k,\ell$ are integers.

-Additionally, Section \ref{sec:symsq} presents elementary solutions of the symmetric tensor squares of hypergeometric equations with a dihedral monodromy group.
-More technically, the elementary solutions of the tensor square equation are (semi)-invariants of the dihedral monodromy representation.
+An interesting problem is to find explicit elementary expressions for general dihedral Gauss hypergeometric functions.
+A set of these expressions is presented in Sections \ref{sec:explicit}, \ref{sec:easycase}, \ref{sec:trigon} of this paper.
+The most general canonical expressions are given in Section \ref{sec:explicit}, in terms of terminating Appell's $F_2$ double sums.
+The key observation is that a particular univariate specialization of Appell's $F_2$ function satisfies the same Fuchsian equation as a quadratic transformation of general hypergeometric equations; see Theorem \ref{th:f2gauss}.
+When the monodromy group of the hypergeometric equation is dihedral, the alluded $F_2$ function is a terminating double sum.
+Linear relations between dihedral $\hpgo21$ and terminating $F_2$ solutions of the same Fuchsian equation give the announced elementary expressions for the former.